sigp/eth2.0-resources/validator-architecture.md

 node (or the network) are not operating as expected.
 Some cases where a user might want to be notified include:

-- A validator is unable to obtain a new crystallized state `n` slots since a it expected a state transition to occur.
+- A validator is unable to obtain a new crystallized state `n` slots after it expected a state transition to occur.
 - A validator is unable to obtain new shard block hashes.
 - Some RPC call to the beacon chain node fails.